logan12358/gearboxer/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Model (yet to be properly implemented)

+A system is composed of nodes connected by links.
+A link constrains the ratio between two nodes.
+A link may offer several values to be chosen between...

+(gear links may have combined pools of gears to choose from)

+## Example Configuration

 We have the Norton gearbox levers with ratios:
 * A: 1
 * B: 2